 Powdered formation of the bark lodhra is used to heal wounds.
 Lodhra actually lowers the PH of the body; due to which inflammation process is fasten which gradually leads to increased wound healing process.

 Lodhra is used in epistaxis (raktpitta ), the people who have high pitta generally experiences nose bleeding, the absorbing quality of lodhra helps in thickening of blood to stop haemorrhaging (bleeding).

 Lodhra is Grahi ( absorption enhancing) Sheeta ( cooling ) and Laghu ( light ) which itself is a unique combination, which makes it very useful in reducing inflammation and heaviness in the body.

 According to Ayurvedic texts the main indication of lodhra is to maintain the pitta (Agni) and the kapha (phelgum) in the body.
 Lodhra contains khashay ras (Astringent) due to this it’s formulations made from the bark are generally used to soothe the pitta and its ill effects in our body.
 The bark and leaves of lodhra are used in dyeing.
 Yellow dye is extracted from the bark and leaves.

 Lodhra has direct effect on female hormones .It decreases testosterone and cholesterol levels and increases estrogen and progesterone levels.
 It is not suitable for males for long term use as it has anti-androgen effect and reduces male sex hormones such as testosterone.
-Lodhra is not recommended to take on empty stomach as it can cause abdominal heaviness, nausea & constipation in individuals prone to gastrointestinal upsets.

 Lodhra is generally found in Nagpur, Manipur, Burma, Assam and Pegu regions of India.
 It can grow in full sun or shade and can tolerate dry soil.